ClearDemand/culture/talent_acquisition/software_engineer/software_engineer_coding_exercise.md

   * the profit (or loss) for that product over the entire plan.
   * the final remaining inventory (number of units) after all of the sales.

+### User Story #6: Maintain the Products Being Sold

+#### Value

+As a Store Owner, I want to be able to maintain (Create, Read, Update, Delete) a set of Products that I sell.

+#### Acceptance Criteria
+* For products I want to be able to set
+  * a unique human readable identifier (i.e. UPC)
+  * a description
+  * a cost (this is how much the product costs me as a store owner to manufacture or buy)

+### User Story #7: Ability to Set the Current Inventory Level

+#### Value

+As a Store Owner, I want to be able to set the current inventory of my products.

+#### Acceptance Criteria

+* For a selected product...
+  * I should be able to set and update the quanitity.
+  * If I enter a quantity of zero, assume that means it's out of stock.

 ## Helpful hints

 This exercise may seem rather lengthy to complete, but it boils down to a few basic concepts:
-* Managing information about Products (basic data entry CRUD operations)
+* Designing and creating database entities for Products and Inventory
-* Creating plans to put Products on Clearance (more basic CRUD)
+* Creating plans to put Products on Clearance (Mardown) (more basic CRUD)
 * Entering simulated sales for those products
 * Doing some basic math to compute inventory and profit metrics based on sales.

 We're not expecting this to take more than a few days of spare time.
-Skip the optional section if you find yourself spending too much time on it.
-Don't waste a lot of time making an elegantly beautiful front end thereby sacrificying you're ability to also focus on the business rules on the backend.
-Get the basics down and then iterate to make refinements.
+*  Skip the optional section if you find yourself spending too much time on it.
+* Don't waste a lot of time making an elegantly beautiful front end thereby sacrificying you're ability to also focus on the business rules on the backend.
+* Get the basics down and then iterate to make refinements.
+*  _**The optional stories are indeed optional**_.
+This is not a trick.

 Finally, demonstrate the software engineering techniques which you practice and advocate for.